Paradox2405/Infectious-Disease-Contact-Tracing-Application/README.md

 3. Select menu item *File > Sync Project with Gradle Files* to show both *app* and *herald* modules.
 4. Select menu item *Build > Make Project* to build *app* and *herald* modules.
 5. Enable Developer Mode on Android phone (*Settings > About > Software > Tap Build number repeatedly*).
-6. Connect Android phone to computer with USB cable, select device in Android Studio.
+6. Connect Android phone to computer with USB cable, select device in Android Studio (PC emulator lacks bluetooth module required for application to function).
 7. Select menu item *Run > Run 'app'* to build and deploy test app.
 8. Expect the test app to open on the device.